-- 4. All nursing courses are to be completed within a six-year time frame. - 5.
-Students must complete their nursing courses at SWAU unless special permission is granted. - Students are allowed only one repeat of a nursing course during their program.
-Any nursing course that is dropped after mid-semester date on the academic calendar will be treated as a completed nursing course. - 7.
+- 4. All nursing courses are to be completed within a six-year time frame. - Students must complete their nursing courses at SWAU unless special permission is granted. - 6.
+Students are allowed only one repeat of one nursing course during their nursing program.
+Nursing courses dropped within one week of the midterm date on the academic calendar will not count as a completed course.
+A nursing course that is dropped after that time will be treated as a completed nursing course and will count as the repeated course if the student is eligible for re-enrollment of the course.
+This can occur only one time. - Students who fail a course may progress only with permission of NPC. - 8.
 Students are required to pass dosage calculation tests periodically throughout the program.
-Failure to achieve a passing score will prevent continuation in nursing courses that semester. - Proof of Health Care Provider CPR certification and proof of current immunizations is required of all nursing students and Report of Physical Examination. - LVN and RN students must provide the nursing department with proof of current Texas unencumbered licensure throughout their program. - 10.
-After acceptance but before the first clinical course all students must submit to and pay for a criminal background check and drug screening as arranged by the Nursing Department. - 11.
+Failure to achieve a passing score will prevent continuation in nursing courses that semester. - Proof of Health Care Provider CPR certification and proof of current immunizations is required of all nursing students and Report of Physical Examination. - 10.
+LVN and RN students must provide the Nursing Department with proof of current Texas unencumbered licensure throughout their program. - 11.
+After acceptance but before the first clinical course all students must submit to and pay for a criminal background check and drug screening as arranged by the Nursing Department. - 12.
 A score of at least 850 is required on the exit examination for graduates.